 Therefore, I’ve tackled some of the intimidating initial steps between your sneakers and the treadmill.
 Read on for tips on how to feel confident working out while avoiding joint pain and injury.
 You can reach your goals and feel fit and fab at forty and beyond.
-Now is a good time to reinvent yourself during Healthy Aging Month.
+Now is a good a time as ever to reinvent yourself.

 Cardio: Fit and Fab at Forty and Beyond

 If you are just getting back into a routine, start slow and steady to build your endurance – speed will come later.
 Push yourself five minutes more each day until you can manage 30-60 minutes of aerobic exercise for four to five days a week.
 If you are concerned with joint pain, consider swimming or aqua jogging, recumbent or stationary biking, elliptical training or walking to minimize strain on your joints.